 A bid/no bid decision will help organisations move from a shot-gun approach to a more rational decision-making process where budget, original thinking and resources need to be directed appropriately.

 The bid/no bid decision: when to say yes and when to say no

-The most successful strategies to win a bid begin by filtering out losing bid opportunities to concentrate on opportunities that will have the highest probability of winning and translating to successful contract delivery.
+The most successful strategies to win a bid is to begin by filtering out opportunities to concentrate on opportunities that will have the highest probability of winning and translating to successful contract delivery.